Why Classical Languages?

 Placement Based on SAT/AP Test Scores

-Students with high school Latin should take the SAT-II College Board Achievement Test or the Advanced Placement exams.
+Students who have taken the Latin SAT-II College Board Achievement Test or the Latin Advanced Placement exam.

 |Your SAT Score/Advanced Placement Score||Course You Should Enroll In|